farirpgs/fari-community/public/catalog/creators/13th-side-games/index.md

 **Actor**: Narrates and acts on their character.
 Is compelling, and feeds on other Actors and the Director.
 Enables others to shine, and prepares for their moments with excitement.

+# 3DX System

+## Terms of Mechanics

+Below are a list of often used terms when dealing with The Murk RPG.

+### Character Sheet Terms

+- Body - The Attribute covering physicality of a character.

+- Mind - The Attribute covering mental capacity, education, and information.

+- Spirit - The Attribute covering spiritual wholeness, willfulness.

+- Initiative - The Attribute covering speed of mind and body.

+- Faith - The Attribute of a Faithful's ability to talk with their God.

+- Esoteria - The trained Attribute of a Esoterist in using magic.

+- Wealth -  The Attribute for buying and finding items.

+- Injury - A temporary score used to track potential damage in a scene.

+- Suffering - A longterm penalty to living that is associated with great stress or injury.

+### Game Terms

+- Attribute - The basic makeup of a character's mechanics.

+- Difficulty Rating - The number associated with the difficulty of a specific task.

+- Potential - A currency used to empower and reward players.

+- Roll-off - A competitive roll used when in direct contest with other players.

+- Magnitude - The potency of an Esoteric Spell

+- Power - The amount of connectivity to a god in numeric value

+## Basic Roll

+The Murk uses a 3DX system with 2 dice nearly always being D6s and the third being a **Attribute** die based on the type of roll and the character's skillset.

+These dice are totalled along with any flat bonuses given, and then compared to a **Difficulty Rating**.

+If the roll's **Total** meets or **Exceeds** the **Difficulty Rating**, that roll is deemed a success and the intent is accomplished.

+A number of things can add or subtract from rolls, namely **Equipment**, **Suffering**, and **Potential**.

+## Rolling Philosophy

+The system aims to provide mechanics that can address most inquiries, while ensuring that the system serves the purpose of storytelling rather than overpowering it.
+Therefore, many of our mechanics are intentionally designed to be straightforward, following a set of essential principles that foster enjoyable and seamless gameplay.
+Here are some guidelines that all play can be expected to follow.

+**Roll for Consequences, not Results**

+We assume that individuals are reasonably proficient in carrying out everyday tasks in normal circumstances.
+If you're a skilled marksman, it's expected that you can shoot a gun accurately at a firing range for leisure.
+Professional drivers don't need to roll dice to remember which pedal is the brake and which is the gas.
+In fact, in a typical life, there are rarely challenges to one's basic skills.

+However, the characters in the Murk don't lead ordinary lives.
+While their skills are significant, what truly matters is the outcome of their failures.
+The Game Master (GM) should only request a dice roll if there are consequences tied to a potential failure.
+These consequences can range from minor setbacks to game-changing developments in the story.
+The ultimate goal is to advance a captivating narrative, and no gaming table wants to get caught up in skill checks that bear no impact on the story or its characters.

+**Let it Ride**

+In order to maintain a smooth and engaging gameplay experience, we avoid getting stuck in a cycle of repetitive skill checks.
+We don't want sessions to become weighed down by a series of sneak checks for every guard encountered, or multiple driving checks for each turn while evading adversaries.
+That's where the "Let it Ride" rule comes into play.
+According to this rule, there should be no need for repeated skill checks unless the situation undergoes a significant change.
+This means that, for a single scene, most skills will only be rolled once outside of combat, ensuring a more fluid and immersive storytelling experience.

+**Embrace the Rule of Cool**

+In The Murk, we value the concept of "cool" moments that can push the boundaries of the rules in a fun and exciting way.
+While the characters in the game may not possess immense power, allowing players to occasionally stretch the rules to create memorable and enjoyable experiences often leads to the most thrilling parts of a session.
+If something is fun and cool, we encourage you to let it play out, embracing the spirit of adventure and imagination that makes The Murk truly special.

+## Making Attribute Rolls

+With the exception of **Injury Rolls** and Active Abilities, every roll made in The Murk will be a designated Attribute Roll.
+This means the following dice will be used.

+- 2 six sided dice
+- 1 attribute die equivalent to the attribute the action requires rolled

+This will be totalled, and then any flat bonuses or penalties will be added to determine success or complication.

+## Potential

+Potential is a currency that is leveraged by players when the chips are down and something needs to occur.
+Potential can be saved up and stored during an episode, or spent as it comes.

+Actors spend **Potential** doing a number of things

+- For every 1 **Potential** spent on a roll, add 1 to the roll unless otherwise noted.
+- Every Archetype has active abilities that require spending a number of **Potential** to activate.
+- Those using Faith can exchange **Potential** for **Power** in a 1 to 1 trade during a scene.
+- Those using Esoteria can leverage **Potential** to shield them from the effects of Backlash.

+### Gaining and Losing Potential

+Characters can gain **Potential** in a number of ways.

+- The GM can reward Potential in relation to a complication they have presented to a Character.
+	- This is often based on a Trait and will be accompanied by a **Severity** die based on the difficulty
+- The Character gains 1 Potential when their **Attribute** die rolls higher than a 6 on any 3DX roll
+- The Character gains X Potential when the d6s of the 3D6 roll are tied, X being the result of their **Attribute** die roll.

+Characters can lose **Potential** in the following ways.

+- Rolling a 1 on the Character's **Attribute** die during a 3DX roll causes the loss of 1 Potential

+# Conjuring Esoteria

+Esoteria functions as an **Attribute Roll** with additional steps after it completes.

+## Casting Spells

+Magic is intended to be dynamic, narrative, and unnatural.
+For these reasons The Murk refrains from providing explicit spells and capabilities outside a few key areas.
+There are thousands of Esoteria symbols so when describing magic, the Paragon can use whatever flourish or description they wish to dress the effects of their spells in.

+Esoteria is cast using an Esoteria Attribute Roll.
+First the Actor describes the intent of the casting, and is given both a **Difficulty Rating** and **Magnitude** they would need to accomplish this.
+Upon making the check success is determined as normal rules, then **Backlash** is applied.

+**Weapon damage is often set as the Magnitude of a spell for the purpose of attacks**

+## Backlash

+Esoterists are quite literally channelling stolen(or given) power from the Gods into their mortal frames.
+As such they must make an **Attribute Only** roll of their Esoteria VS the Magnitude and absorb Stress equal to the difference.

+**Potential** can be used before the roll to gain a bonus on the roll.

+## Rituals

+Those possessing the latent Esoteric skill can use it to alter reality as they see fit.
+All that is required is a keen mind, a clear ritual, and a near limitless tolerance to sacrifice the things around you for the goal you have in mind.
+This functions as an extentsion of normal casting.
+A ritual effectively enables the Esoterist to make their Backlash rolls in small parts, taking multiple scenes to complete a great and powerful spell.

+**For every scene a Esoterist uses a ritual, they may divide up their Backlash by 3 and roll those pieces individually**

+## Calling on Faith

+Compared to Esoteria, Faith is relatively simple, yet significantly more complex at activation.
+As part of any **Scene** where there is downtime, a Faithful may pray to their god.

+During the prayer, they roll a **Faith Attribute Roll** with a **starting DR of 8+ any Sins since last Prayer**

+If successful, they are awarded **Power** in points equal to the difference.

+They may use these points at any time to perform **Miracles**

+### Miracles

+The Faithful may perform a Miracle by doing 2 things.

+1. State the intent of the miracle.
+2. Stating the Creed they are fulfilling for their god by doing this miracle - or -note which sin they are punishing.
+3. Select the amount of Power they wish to use.
+4. The Director then assigns a DR for the miracle

+They then take a number of their Faith Dice equal to this Power value and roll.

+All Power used is used regardless of success or not.

 # Units of Time in Game

 In The Murk, time is not measured in traditional units or hours.
 Instead, we emphasize the exciting and engaging aspects of your characters' lives, skipping the mundane details of everyday existence.
 The goal is to create a gameplay experience that resembles a gripping novel or a well-paced TV show.
 To achieve this, we use the terms Epic, Story, Scene, and Moment to capture the essence of significant events without delving too deeply into timekeeping minutiae.
 This approach allows us to focus on the most compelling aspects of the game, keeping the momentum and immersion at its peak.